Resources by Intercept

 Improving Responses to People with Mental Illnesses at the Pretrial Stage: Essential Elements*, Hallie Fader-Towe, JD and Fred C. Osher, MD, Council of State Governments Justice Center, 2015

-Information about the Pretrial Justice Institute 3DaysCount campaign and national initiative to encourage greater common sense and smarter practices within pretrial justice policies and practices can be found at the Pretrial Justice Institute.
+Pretrial Justice Institute, provides information about the Pretrial Justice Institute 3DaysCount campaign and national initiative to encourage greater common sense and smarter practices within pretrial justice policies and practices

 Investigating the Impact of Pretrial Detention on Sentencing Outcomes*, Lowenkamp, VanNostrand, and Holsinger; The Laura and John Arnold Foundation, November 2013